Two recent Supreme Court rulings could be consequential for the interpretation of the Foreign Sovereign Immunities Act.

-Coleman Saunders is a first-year student at Harvard Law School where he is a senior editor on the National Security Journal.
+Coleman Saunders is a graduate of Harvard Law School where he is a senior editor on the National Security Journal.
 He graduated from Vanderbilt University with a B.A. in American Studies.

 Subscribe to this Lawfare contributor via RSS.